thomasclarke1969/documentation/guides/ios/richcontent.md

     NSLog(@"Transfer progress changed %@", progress.fractionCompleted);
 }
 ```
+Note: Because the `LYRProgress` object has no reference to it's messagePart, it's best practice to set the `LYRProgress` object's delegate as the cell that it will update.

 ### LYRAggregateProgress
 Applications can also observe the aggregate progress of multiple content transfer operations by combining `LYRProgress` objects into an `LYRAggregateProgress` object.